Hours: Mn-Fr: 9 AM–5 PM. Sa-Sn: Closed

 Post-operative care after cataract surgery is essential for optimal healing and the prevention of complications.
 Prednisolone eye drops are commonly prescribed by ophthalmologists to reduce inflammation and control pain following the procedure.
 These eye drops belong to a class of medications known as corticosteroids, which have anti-inflammatory properties that help in reducing swelling and discomfort in the eye.

-See also Exploring the Potential of Squalamine Eye Drops - A Breakthrough Treatment for Wet AMD
+See also Understanding and Overcoming the Fear of Eye Drops - A Comprehensive Guide

 Studies have shown that prednisolone eye drops are effective in managing inflammation after cataract surgery.
 Research published in the American Academy of Ophthalmology journal demonstrated that the use of prednisolone eye drops post-operatively significantly decreased inflammation and improved visual outcomes in patients undergoing cataract surgery.